SiLab-Bonn/pylandau/README.md

 # Installation

-Download code.
+Download the code and put it to a directory of your choise.
 Within the directory run:

-python setup.py install
+python setup.py develop

 # Usage